LiangHann/image-super-resolution/README.md

 # Acknowledegments

-Part of the code borrows from 'Photographic Image Synthesis with Cascaded Refinement Networks'.
+Part of the code in this project borrows from 'Photographic Image Synthesis with Cascaded Refinement Networks'.